shanetheboland/rigor-template/README.md

 # Rigor Theme

-An html/css page template for Rigor
+An html/css page template for rigor